Root mean square: In electrical engineering

+Current

+The RMS of an alternating electric current equals the value of constant direct current that would dissipate the same power in a resistive load.

 Voltage

 A special case of RMS of waveform combinations is:

 where $\text{V}_\text{DC}$ refers to the direct current (or average) component of the signal, and $\text{RMS}_\text{AC}$ is the alternating current component of the signal.

 Average electrical power

 Electrical engineers often need to know the power, P, dissipated by an electrical resistance, R. It is easy to do the calculation when there is a constant current, I, through the resistance.
-For a load of R ohms, power is defined simply as:
+For a load of R ohms, power is given by:

 However, if the current is a time-varying function, I(t), this formula must be extended to reflect the fact that the current (and thus the instantaneous power) is varying over time.
 If the function is periodic (such as household AC power), it is still meaningful to discuss the average power dissipated over time, which is calculated by taking the average power dissipation:

 So, the RMS value, IRMS, of the function I(t) is the constant current that yields the same power dissipation as the time-averaged power dissipation of the current I(t).